sketchpacks/bug-reports/.github/ISSUE_TEMPLATE.md

 Please fill in as much of the template below as you're able.

-Platform: output of `uname -a | pbcopy` (UNIX), or version and 32 or 64-bit (Windows) Step to reproduce :  please provide clear steps to reproduce the bug Current behaviour: how the software behaves currently Expected behaviour : how the software should behave
+Platform: Run `uname -a | pbcopy` in terminal to copy the output to your pasteboard, or version and 32 or 64-bit (Windows) Step to reproduce :  please provide clear steps to reproduce the bug Current behavior: how the software behaves currently Expected behavior : how the software should behave
 Workaround: workaround the issue if there is any (this will help users having the same issue) -->